bump-sh/docs/src/_guides/openapi/augmenting-generated-openapi.md

 You could also use this approach to deploy _two different_ sets of documentation, maybe on different [Bump.sh Hubs](https://bump.sh/api-catalog) for different teams with different permissions. 🙌

 **Another scenario:** what if we have been adding some new endpoints which aren't quite ready yet?
-Let's add the `Beta` tag to tall those operations then filter then out.
+Bump.sh users can use the `x-beta: true` [vender extension](/help/specification-support/doc-beta/) and filter that just as you would with `x-internal`.
+Another approach would be to use tags to mark things as beta, because openapi-filter will let you use tags as flags with the `--checkTags` flag.
+Here we can look for the `Beta` tag, and filter out any operations that use it.

 ```
   '/webhook/orders':